tonymcaron/meet/README.md

 For Achievement 4 - Task 1

 ### Feature 2: Show/Hide Event Details
-User story: As a user, I should be able to click on an event or button so that I can expand to see more details or collapse to see fewer details
+User story: As a user, I should be able to click on an event or button so that I can expand to see more details or collapse to see fewer details.

-Scenario 1: An event element is collapsed by default

--GIVEN the user is viewing an event or event list -WHEN the user has not clicked on any specific event or button -THEN the detailed info is collapsed
+Scenario 1: An event element is collapsed by default -GIVEN the user is viewing an event or event list -WHEN the user has not clicked on any specific event or button -THEN the detailed info is collapsed